mwiens91/sm64-route-optimizer/README.md

 ### Excluding stars and courses

-We can exclude specific courses from the route with the `--exclude-course-ids` flag.
+You can exclude specific courses from the route with the `--exclude-course-ids` flag.
 For example, to exclude stars from Bob-omb Battlefield and Rainbow Ride, you'd run